How often you should replace your air filters can depend on the following:

 - Air pollution levels and construction around the home

-For basic 1"–3" air filters, manufacturers typically direct you to change them every 30–60 days.
-If you suffer from light to moderate allergies, you could install a better air filter or replace them even more often.
+For basic 1"–3" air filters, manufacturers typically direct you to get new ones every 30–60 days.
+If you suffer from light to moderate allergies, you could get a better air filter or get new ones even more often.

-Or, if you reside a more rural area or less occupied home (like a vacation home) and there are fewer cars around, annually could be often enough.
+Or, if you live a more country area or less occupied home (like a vacation home) and there are fewer cars around, yearly could be often enough.

 Here are averages that can help you figure out how often you should change the air filter at home: